What is the cost of living in China? Is it cheaper or more expensive?

 Utilities in USA:

-Back in the USA, all these things can add up $300 per month or more depending on where you live, how much heat or air conditioning you need to use, whether you get your water for free each month, and what type of phone and internet plan you have.
+All these things can add up $300 per month or more depending on where you live, how much heat or air conditioning you need to use, whether you get your water for free each month, and what type of phone and internet plan you have.

 Entertainment in USA:

-In the United States, you would probably be lucky if you had money left over each month to go out and have a little fun!
+You would probably be lucky if you had money left over each month to go out and have a little fun!

 With movie tickets costing $16 each, concert tickets running between $40 and $200 or more each, and other entertainment options not being much less, you wouldn’t be doing too much each month.